-Leverage browser caching means storing static files of a website in visitor browser and retrieving them from browser quickly.
+Leverage browser caching means storing static files of a website in visitor browser.
+In certain caching times and retrieving them from browser quickly.
 It is used to speed up each page of a website.

 Consequently, when someone comes to your website, so the browser sends the request to load assets such as CSS, HTML, Image, scripts, etc. from the browser.
-The server then responds to the browser’s request.
+The web host then responds to the browser’s request.

-Based on the size of the asset requested and server process time, the response may take some time some time to respond.
-This is the result of increased load on the server and slows down the website at the end of the user.
+Based on the size of the asset requested and server process time, It may take some time to respond.
+This is the result of increased load on the server and slows down the website.

-Here, the browser cache works best, it stores static content on the local machine of users, the first time a user visits a website.
+Here, the browser cache works best, it stores static content on the local machine of users, When the user visited a website the first time.
 Thus, if the website is not properly configured with browser cache and you are testing the speed of site using any online speed testing tools.
 It will show a warning message to leverage browser caching.

 Let’s also test it with Google PageSpeed Insights.

-Ok, you can see that the overall performance of my website is quite good.
+Ok, you can see that the overall performance of this website is quite good.
 But, there is room to improve it.
-It is showing that my internal URL can be cached.
+It is showing that the internal URL can be cached.

 Now time arrives to know:

 How to Fix Leverage Browser Caching in WordPress